awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.

-   Make sure that the Region shown in the top right of your console is the Region that you want to create your cluster in\.
-If it's not, choose the drop\-down next to the Region name and choose the Region that you want to use\.
+   Make sure that the AWS Region shown in the top right of your console is the AWS Region that you want to create your cluster in\.
+If it's not, choose the drop\-down next to the AWS Region name and choose the AWS Region that you want to use\.

 1. Choose **Add cluster** and then choose **Create**\.
 If you don't see this option, then choose **Clusters** in the left panel first\.